OscarMrZ/ros4hri-tutorials/README.md

 ![ROS4HRI graph](images/ros4hri-graph.png)

+Note that the person manager will generate as many anonymous people as new faces and bodies.

 ### Connecting the person feature graph

 First, let's manually tell `hri_person_manager` that the face and body are indeed parts of the same person.
-TO do so, we need to publish a *match* between the two ids (in this example, `rlkas` (the face) and `mnavu` (the body), but your IDs might be different, as they are randomly chosen)
+TO do so, we need to publish a *match* between the two ids (in this example, `rlkas` (the face) and `mnavu` (the body), but your IDs might be different, as they are randomly chosen).

 In a new terminal (with ROS sourced):